mgfdale/ECO365_FinalProject_MattGaynor/README.md

 The `smash_df.csv` is a dataframe created from the `Smash R Stats.R` script file.
 The `MASTERWEBSITE.R` script file utilizes this `smash_df.csv` file as well.

 All other files within the folder are jpeg/png image files that are called on in the `MASTERWEBSITE.R` script file.
-However, the website will still compile if these images are not downloaded (the website just won't look great).
+The website will still compile if these images are not downloaded (the website just won't look great).